shinydevelopment/ShinyDevelopment-Holding/_posts/2013-02-20-status-magic-17-translucent-bars-and-custom-carriers.markdown

 Today sees the release of v1.7 of <a href="/status-magic/">Status Magic</a>, our tool for replacing the status bars on your App Store screenshots with perfectly crafted unobtrustive versions just like Apple do in their marketing materials.

-This version includes for two new features, support for translucent status bars and custom carrier text.
+This version includes two new features, support for translucent status bars and custom carrier text.

 ### Translucent Status Bars